Paraguay expedition: First dent in American-Paraguayan relations

 What was really at issue was Lopez's fears that free navigation would lead to an enormous Brazilian buildup in the Mato Grosso which would threaten Paraguay militarily, and, through its commercial impact on the North, would especially increase smuggling.
 It would seem that López had an almost morbid premonition that formal war with Brazil was on the cards.

 Accordingly, López issued Lieutenant Page with a passport to explore the Paraguay River up to a certain point which he considered Paraguayan territory; but no further.
 When Water Witch arrived there, however, Page persuaded himself he could ignore López's prohibition and he pushed on deep into Brazilian territory.
 Scientifically, this was interesting; politically, reckless.
-Page established his 450 ton ship could steam up to Corumbá in the Mato Grosso, 1,870 mi from Buenos Aires, further than had ever been done before; his achievement opened up the Mato Grosso to steam navigation (far and away the best means of access to the province); but he upset López.
+Page established his 450-ton ship could steam up to Corumbá in the Mato Grosso, 1,870 mi from Buenos Aires, further than had ever been done before; his achievement opened up the Mato Grosso to steam navigation (far and away the best means of access to the province); but he upset López.

 Although López tried to be polite about it, it was a dent in American-Paraguayan relations.
 López no longer trusted Page.

+López's pessimism turned out to be well founded.
+Brazil soon demanded the right to navigate the Upper Paraguay river, threatening war if it did not get it.
+It went on to establish a steamship line to the Mato Grosso.
+Over time the navigation of the river became a political necessity for the Brazilian Empire; disputes over it were one of the causes of the subsequent Paraguayan War.